Tyler Bud Bezold, Luna, Bud Lemley, Lisa Lemley Bezold, Abby Bezold, Clementine, Kelle Lemley, Dave Bezold, Katie Lemley - 2009

 Where Accounts Are Maintained

-Unless directed otherwise, all managed accounts are maintained at Mesirow Financial, a New York Stock Exchange - member firm, which is the clearing correspondent for Lemley, Yarling & Co.
-(LYC).
+Unless directed otherwise, all managed accounts are maintained at RBC Capital Markets LLC, a New York Stock Exchange - member firm, which is the clearing correspondent for Lemley Yarling & Co (LYC).

 Stock Market Strategy

 Our portfolio management follows an investment philosophy that buys good quality stocks when they are out of favor.
-This investment philosophy infers that all companies, no matter how smart the people in charge, eventually have problems with earnings or sales - either because of incorrect internal business decisions or because of external market forces.
-When this bad news hits the marketplace, selling occurs and the price of the stock drops.
-After a period of time, those who run the company usually solve the problem, earnings start to improve, institutions become more aggressive buyers on the good news, and the price of the stock goes up.
+This investment philosophy infers that all companies, no matter how smart the people in charge, eventually suffer corrections in price.
+The reasons for these corrections vary but the price drops are real.
+After a period of time investors seek out these issues.
 Just because a stock is down is not a reason to buy.
 Rather, it is a reason to begin looking at the company's fundamentals.
-We stress book value, cash flow, low debt, insider ownership, previous market performance, and patience.
-Because of the volatility of the stock markets that we have experienced over the years during many market phases, we usually dedicate at very large percentage of a portfolio to short term U.S. Treasury notes or cash equivalents.
+We stress book value, cash flow, low debt, insider ownership and previous market performance.

-From 2000 to early 2005 we altered our investment strategy because of the extreme volatility in stock prices that resulted from the tech bubble and its aftermath.
-As a result, we were very quick to take profits and losses and turnover in the accounts increased greatly.
-We maintained an unusually large cash position at times when we believed there was above average market uncertainty and risk.
-This rapid trading was not our preferred method of managing money since it places stress on us and on our clients.
-But we believed the stock and bond markets had become more of a casino than a place to invest for the long haul, and as long as the controlling interests in the stock markets are hedge funds and traders we were compelled to adjust our style.
-As a result we generated mostly short term profits.
+Since 2015 we have altered our investment strategy because of the extreme volatility in stock prices that resulted from creation of ETFs and Bitcoin and the rapid increase of the use of computer trading by many hedge funds and investment banks.
+As a result, we are very quick to take profits and losses and turnover in the accounts has increased greatly.
+We maintain an unusually large cash position at times when we believe there is above average market uncertainty and risk.
+Stock and bond markets have become more of a casino than a place to invest for the long haul.
+Since the day to day controllers in the markets are computers, hedge funds and option traders, we have adjusted our style.
+We generate mostly short term profits- and losses.
 This fact has no effect on tax free accounts but it does affect taxable accounts.
-Our philosophy is that any gain is better than a loss and our rapid trading enabled us to enjoy great success over the 12/31/1998 to 12/31/2003 years.
-The Model Portfolio more than doubled in value while the S&P 500 was basically unchanged during that time period.
-Even many of our most conservative accounts rose over 50% during that time period.
-But times have once again changed.
+Our philosophy is that any net yearly gain is better than a loss.

-And so that is why the portfolios - when we are in a trading mode - contain mostly big cap companies.
-We are neither prescient nor brave enough to catch by trendy stocks nor do we usually want to trade stocks making new highs or backing off new highs.
-We think that buying out of favor big caps is a more prudent trading approach.
-We continue to attempt to time the markets as we have since 2000; the difference is the quality of stocks we are using for this endeavor.
+And so that is why the portfolios - when we are invested - contain mostly large cap companies or ETFs.
+We are neither prescient nor brave enough to catch trendy stocks nor do we usually want to trade stocks making or backing off new highs.

 Managing a portfolio requires a balancing act between client hopes and market risk.
-The Lemley Letter Model Portfolio stock selections usually perform as well as or better than the popular averages.
-But sometimes, most often when the markets are in a speculative phase, our total portfolio under performs the popular averages.
-So too with the performance of our managed accounts.
-That is because for the last 20 years since the 1987 crash we have always maintained a large cash/short term bond position in accounts.
-Portfolios that we construct for clients are meant to: participate in stock market rallies (stock portion); survive stock market collapses (cash, stock and bond portion); and allow the client to sleep nights.
+In down markets our portfolios usually much better than the popular averages.
+But sometimes, most often when the markets are in a speculative phase, our managed portfolios under-perform the popular averages.
+That is because since the 1987 crash we have always maintained a large cash/short term Treasury position in accounts.
+Portfolios that we construct for clients are meant to: participate in stock market rallies (stock portion); survive stock market collapses (cash, stock and bond portion); and allow the client and us to sleep nights.

 Our investing method differs from money managers who are given funds and told to seek the highest return by being fully invested in common stocks at all times.
 Those managers have a different objective than we, for they are trying to outperform the markets, period.
 Thus, if the markets are up 30% and the mutual fund is up 35%, that manager is a success.
 Correspondingly, if the markets are down 30%, and the mutual fund is down 25%, that manager is also successful.
 We, on the other hand, manage client funds with the intention of earning a satisfactory return on a risk-reward basis while hopefully mitigating the pitfalls of serious market declines.